Above is Albert Victor Adamson (acting under the name Denver Dixon) in a bit role in a 1942 Range Busters oater for Monogram.

 When talkies arrived, Adamson/Dixon continued churning out grade Z oaters starring Buffalo Bill, Jr., Wally Wales, Buddy Roosevelt and Bill Patton, all second echelon western movie heroes from the silent era who were on the downhill side of their starring career.

 And yes - the story is true.
 The opening title credit for Buffalo Bill, Jr.'s LIGHTNING BILL (Superior, 1934) is misspelled LIGHTING BILL (and neither the script or film has anything to do with billing for your electric lights).
-A copy of the opening title is shown below.
+A screen capture of the opening title is shown further down on this webpage.

 "This film suspends all logic from beginning to end.
 Half of the cast seems to be suffering from amnesia or faulty eyesight, or both, and everybody is a relative to everybody else, although nobody seems to be too clear on the exact relationships.
 All hands are either a Blake or a Brent and are quick to answer to either name.
 Edmund Cobb and William Barrymore are brothers - maybe - separated as kids, while Tommy Bupp is a son - possibly - of Barrymore.
 Cobb, an orphan sheriff, is after Barrymore, an orphan villain, while Art Mix and William Desmond, possibly brothers, appear to ride around a lot looking after Bupp, a future second-generation orphan.
 Cobb and Frances Morris, hopefully not related, ride off into the sunset together.
 The rest of it is kind of confusing."